n-at/documented/README.md

 * `highlight`.`style`: source code highlight style name (css file name without extension from `/components/highlight.js/src/styles/`)
 * `links`: custom links to include to the bottom bar

-Example of generated documentation you can see at http://n-at.github.io/documented

 **Note for images.** Set path to image relative of images directory.
 For example, you have the image with name `img.png`.
 In document you can insert it with code: `![example image](img.png)`.